 Embedded and linked documents will serve to assist teachers and administrators in meeting the DOE Expectation for utilizing Danielson’s Framework for Teachers (FFT) as a tool for identifying effective teaching practice.
 There is an emphasis on alignment of the framework to the Common Core Learning Standards (CCLS) and students’ job-related tasks.
 “Those who expect moments of change to be comfortable and free of conflict have not learned their history.”
 Reflection will be the tool for teachers to plan more direct and purposeful instruction for their students.

-Materials focus on how teachers:
+Materials will focus on how teachers

 - Acquire knowledge of each of student, and demonstrate knowledge of student development and learning to promote achievement for all students

 - Know the content they are responsible for teaching, and plan instruction that ensures growth and achievement for all students